rmarder/rambot/README.md

 "I really like https://github.com/rmarder/rambot/ you should try it out!"

-RamBot will extract the URL out and translate this into a request of this format:
+RamBot will extract the URL out and translate that into a request of this format:

 .http https://github.com/rmarder/rambot/